 On March 21, 2019, the Company filed a legal action in Lod, Israel (District Court Center-Lod) against Medison, Medison's CEO Meir Jakobsohn, and Tzalir Holdings Ltd., Mr. Jakobsohn's personal holding company.
 The Company, in its capacity as a shareholder of Medison, is seeking to prevent Mr. Jakobsohn from using Medison's cash reserves to fund an activist campaign against the Company.
 The Company asserts that Medison's conduct constitutes shareholder discrimination and is improper and oppressive under Israeli companies law.
-The defendants have not yet filed a statement of defence.
+The defendants have filed a statement of defence and the Company has filed a statement of response to Medison's defence.

-On March 28, 2019, Medison filed a separate legal action in Lod, Israel (District Court Center-Lod) against the Company and its CEO, Jonathan Ross Goodman.
+On March 28, 2019, Medison filed a separate legal action in Lod, Israel (District Court Center-Lod) against the Company and its chief executive officer, Jonathan Ross Goodman.
 Medison is asking the court to remove Mr. Goodman from Medison's board of directors as the Company's nominee director and to order the Company appoint another individual to replace him.
 Medison alleges that Mr. Goodman is in a conflict of interest.
 The Company intends to vigorously contest the lawsuit.
-The Company has not vet filed a statement of defence.
+The Company has filed a statement of defence and Medison has filed a statement of response to the Company's defence.

-A pre-trial hearing is set for June 12, 2019 to deal with procedural matters with respect to both actions as well as a separate action filed by Mr. Goodman in his capacity as a director of Medison.
+A pre-trial hearing, originally set for June 12, 2019, has been rescheduled to November 10, 2019 to deal with procedural matters with respect to both actions as well as a separate action filed by Mr. Goodman in his capacity as a director of Medison.